ish-xyz/hv-unsealer/README.md

 The library will be integrated with third party software for security, notification and so on.

 The first release it's written in Python 3.X.

+The software will be available as Python Package.